 Expats attending short-term study courses can apply for student visas.
 Student visas are valid for the duration of the expat's course or up to five years, though they may be extended.
 Applicants must provide proof of admission to an Indian institution.

 We recommend contacting the nearest Indian embassy for application procedures and specific details on these visas.

 India is a significant destination for medical tourism as the largely privatised healthcare system offers a high standard of services and relatively low costs.

 Medical visas and medical attendant visas are valid for 60 days and allow three entries.

 Work visas for India

-Expats can either apply for an employment visa or business visa to legally work in India – no separate work permit will be needed.
+Expats can apply for an employment visa or business or conference visa to legally work in India – no separate work permit will be needed.